-[Slide 7] Patient Engagement Continuum: There are different levels of engagement however we will be focusing on the level of "direct care" as we are working directly with patients.
+[Slide 7] Patient Engagement Continuum: There are different levels of engagement.
+The team should focus on the level of "direct care" as they are working directly with patients.

-As a team, we want to build a partnership and practice shared leadership with while delivering direct care to the patients.
+The team should aim to build a partnership and practice shared leadership with -while delivering direct care to- the patients.
 An important part of this is to base treatment decisions on a combination of patient preferences, medical evidence and clinical judgement.